verana-labs/verifiable-trust-vpr-spec/spec.md

 - `operator` (account): (Signer) signature must be verified.
 - [[AUTHZ-CHECK]](#authz-check-common-authorization-and-fee-grant-precondition-checks) MUST pass for this (`corporation`, `operator`) pair and this message type.
 - `did` (string) (*mandatory*): MUST conform to the DID Syntax, as specified [[spec-norm:DID-CORE]].
+- if any existing `Ecosystem` entry has `did` equal to the provided `did`, its `corporation` MUST equal the signing `corporation`; else method MUST abort (per-Ecosystem `(did, corporation)` consistency invariant: at any block height, all `Ecosystem` entries sharing a `did` are controlled by the same `Corporation`).
 - `language` (string(17)) (*mandatory*): MUST be a language tag ([BCP 47](https://www.rfc-editor.org/info/bcp47)).
 - `doc_url` (string) (*mandatory*): MUST be a valid URL .
 - `doc_digest_sri` (string) (*mandatory*): MUST be a valid digest_sri as specified in [integrity of related resources spec](https://www.w3.org/TR/vc-data-model-2.0/#integrity-of-related-resources).
 Example: `sha384-MzNNbQTWCSUSi0bbz7dbua+RcENv7C6FvlmYJ1Y+I727HsPOHdzwELMYO9Mz68M26`.

 :::note
-It is not a problem if several ecosystems are created with the same ecosystem DID.
-Identifier of a `Ecosystem` is its id, and the Verifiable Trust Spec includes the id of the `Ecosystem` in the DID Document.
-DID unique constraint is then not needed: proof of control of the DID is verified by resolving the DID outside of the context of the VPR.
+Several `Ecosystem` entries MAY share the same ecosystem DID.
+The identifier of an `Ecosystem` is its `id`, and the Verifiable Trust Spec includes the `id` of the `Ecosystem` in the DID Document.
+Per-Ecosystem DID uniqueness is therefore NOT required: proof of control of the DID is verified by resolving the DID outside of the context of the VPR.
+However, **all `Ecosystem` entries sharing the same `did` MUST be controlled by the same `corporation`** — see the basic-check bullet above.
+Proof of control of the shared DID is, by construction, held by that single controlling `Corporation`, and the corresponding `Corporation` entry (if any whose own `did` equals this value) is unique by the per-Corporation `did` uniqueness invariant (although the Corporation that *owns* the DID per Corp.did and the Corporation that *controls* the Ecosystems claiming it need not coincide).
 :::

 ###### [MOD-ES-MSG-1-2-2] Create New Ecosystem fee checks